 When installing ties on plated trusses (on the side opposite the truss plate) do not fasten through the truss plate from behind.
 This can force the truss plate off of the truss and compromise truss performance.

-Allowable loads in the F1 direction are not intended to replace diaphragm boundary members or cross-grain bending of the truss or rafter members.
+Allowable loads in the F1 direction are not intended to replace diaphragm boundary members and do not account for possible cross-grain bending of the truss or rafter members.

 When cross-grain bending or cross-grain tension cannot be avoided in the members, mechanical reinforcement to resist such forces shall be considered by the designer.

-Hurricane ties are shown on the outside of the wall for clarity and assume a minimum overhang of 3 1/2".
-Installation on the inside of the wall is acceptable (see General Instructions for the Installer).
-For uplift continuous load path, install connectors in the same area (e.g., truss-to-plate connector and plate-to-stud connector) on the same side of the wall, unless detailed by designer.
+Hurricane ties are shown installed on the outside of the wall for clarity and assume a minimum overhang of 3 1/2".
+Installation on the inside of the wall is acceptable.
+For uplift Continuous Load Path, connections in the same area (i.e., truss-to-plate connector and plate-to-stud connector) must be on same side of the wall.